For The Children

 It just HAPPENED.
 Just like that.

 This piece was completed last week after I'd received a concerned text from a friend.
-She has driven by my brother in town, and was worried because he looked confused and disorientated.
-She said she would have worried all day if she hadn't messaged me, little she she know that her text would be the catalyst for transformation.
+She had driven by my brother in town, and was worried because he looked confused and disorientated.
+She would have worried all day if she hadn't messaged me, and little she she know that her text would be the catalyst for transformation.

 Thankfully, he has started some new medication and is back to his old self, which is such a relief!